Danny-M108/Shopify-Case-Study/README.md

 ## Landscape:
 ### What domain of the financial industry is the company in?
-Shopify is arguably the world lead in the ecommerce domain of the Fintech industry.
+Shopify is arguably the world leader in the ecommerce domain of the Fintech industry.

 ### What have been the major trends and innovations of this domain over the last 5-10 years?